Baby Diaper Wreath Instructions

 You can add toys or other embellishments to your diaper wreath too.
 Mr Bunny looks right at home in the wreath

 If you're feeling extra creative you could make a wash-cloth animal to adorn your wreath, like Mr Elephant here.
-I was inspired to have a go at making him after seeing a photo on Etsy.
-(I'm afraid the wash-cloth folding is not included in my diaper wreath instructions.)
+If you like you can skip ahead to the video of how to make the elephant.

 OK, ready to make yours?
 Let's get onto the diaper wreath instructions, starting with the materials...